Taxi Driver: Plot

-On his trips around the city, Travis regularly encounters Iris, a child prostitute.
-He solicits her and tries to persuade her to stop prostituting herself.
-Soon after, Travis cuts his hair into a mohawk and attends a public rally where he plans to assassinate Palantine.
-However, he is chased away by Secret Service agents, who see him unzipping his jacket and putting his hand inside.
-That evening, Travis drives to the brothel where Iris works, and shoots her pimp, Sport.
-He enters the building and engages in a shootout with Sport and one of Iris's clients, a mafioso.
-Travis is shot several times, but manages to kill the two men.
-He then brawls with the bouncer, whom he manages to stab through the hand with his knife located in his shoe and finish off with a gunshot to the head.
-Travis attempts to commit suicide, but is out of bullets.
-Bloody and injured, he slumps on a couch next to a sobbing Iris.
-As police respond to the scene, a delirious Travis imitates shooting himself in the head using his finger.
+In his trips around the city, Travis regularly encounters Iris, a 12-year-old child prostitute.
+Tricking her pimp and abusive lover Sport into thinking that he wants to solicit her, Travis meets with her in private and tries to persuade her to stop prostituting herself.

+Soon, Travis shaves his hair into a mohawk and attends a public rally where he plans to assassinate Palantine.
+However, Secret Service agents see Travis putting his hand inside his jacket and approach him, which escalates to a chase.
+Travis escapes pursuit and makes it home undetected.

+That evening, Travis drives to the brothel where Iris works to kill Sport.
+He enters the building and shoots Sport and one of Iris's clients, a mafioso.
+Travis is shot several times but manages to kill the two men.
+He fights with the bouncer, whom he manages to stab through the hand with his knife and kill with a gunshot to the head.
+Travis attempts to die by suicide, but has no bullets.
+Severely injured, he slumps on a couch next to a sobbing Iris.
+As police respond to the scene, Travis mimics shooting himself in the head with his bloody finger.

-Travis goes into a coma due to his injuries.
-He is heralded by the press as a heroic vigilante and is not prosecuted for the murders, also receiving a letter from Iris's father, thanking him.
-After recovering, Travis grows his hair out and returns to work, where he encounters Betsy as a fare; they interact cordially, with Betsy saying she followed his story in the newspapers.
-Travis drops her at home, and declines to take her money, driving off with a smile.
-He suddenly becomes agitated after noticing something in his rearview mirror.
+Travis goes into a coma due to his injuries, but he is heralded by the press as a heroic vigilante and not prosecuted for the murders.
+He receives a letter from Iris's parents in Pittsburgh, who thank him and reveal that she is safe and attending school.

+After recovering, Travis returns to work, where he encounters Betsy as a fare.
+Betsy tells him that she followed his story in the newspapers.
+Travis drops her at her home but declines to take her money, driving off with a smile.
+He becomes agitated after noticing something in his rearview mirror, but continues driving into the night.